The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s

-In a subsequent paper, \cite{Borel1908}, Borel tried to demonstrate that better education on probability is a good way to improve the reflexes of solidarity in society and to avoid a {\it kind of individualism which is nothing but stupid egoism}.
-For Borel, probability is at the basis of what may be called {\it social mathematics}.
+In a subsequent paper (\cite{Borel1908}) Borel tried to demonstrate that better education on probability would be a good way to improve social solidarity and to avoid a {\it kind of individualism which is nothing but stupid selfishness}.
+For Borel, probability is the basis of what may be called {\it social mathematics}.
 One may state statistical laws satisfied by the facts, and such laws have the power to limit the excesses of individualism and therefore to contribute to the development of solidarity.
-Borel had probably been surprised at the stubborn reaction to his conception of quantization of randomness as a perfectly scientific attitude.
-He wrote
+For Borel quantification of randomness was a perfectly scientific attitude and he was probably surprised at stubborn reactions to this conception.
+He wrote: